nskatti1/Fast-Robots/docs/lab4.rst

    }

 Here are the different signals I generated with different speeds set.
+The leftmost picture shows a PWM value of 50, the center picture shows 120, and the rightmost shows 250, respectively.

 .. list-table::